bbauska/JS-InterviewQuestions-JS/README.md

 document.write(no.reverse());
 ”3,2,1”
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-234: What does the Array.slice(start,end) method do in JavaScript and how to retrieve the elements within the selected position in an array?
+<h3>234: What does the Array.slice(start,end) method do in JavaScript and how to retrieve
+the elements within the selected position in an array?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Answer:
 Its returns the array object containing the elements starting from the